christianrollo/rollo-wireless-setup/README.md

 2. **Connect Your Printer**

-   * Plug in the power cable and turn on your Rollo printer.
+   * Plug in the power cable and turn on your **Rollo Wireless Thermal Printer X1040**.
    * Feed the labels in from the back (check the arrows to ensure correct orientation).

 3. **Pair with Your Phone**